frozenbanana97/capuchin_geoanalysis/README.md

 ##### Windows

-Windows lacks some of the packages required so you'll have to download them manually, go to [this folder in my documentation repo](https://github.com/frozenbanana97/documentation/tree/master/winDependencies) and downlaod both the Fiona and GDAL files into the project directory.
+Windows lacks some of the packages required so you'll have to download them manually, go to the `Windows Dependencies` folder at the top of this page and downlaod both the Fiona and GDAL files into the project directory.
 NOTE - these files are for a 64 bit version of Windows running Pyhon 3.10, if your system does not match this you should download the files yourself using instructions provided in [my documentation](https://github.com/frozenbanana97/documentation).
-Now install them using:
+<br> Now install them using the Python terminal running out of the directory the filesa re downloaded:
 <br>
 (if you downloaded different versions make sure to use those file names)
 <br>